midtown-ai/glossary/glossary/i.md

  See also [I], [Data Point]

+# Incentive

+ What is the incentive to reach the goal with shortest route?
+[Reward Shaping]

+ See also [I], ...

 # Inductive Reasoning

  Coming up with `rules to explain the current observation`.
 Sometimes the truth can be learned ;-)